Army Service Uniform: History

-In 2006, then-Army Chief of Staff General Peter Schoomaker announced that a version of the dress blue uniform would be adopted as the sole service uniform for all ranks, combining ceremonial, dress, and service uniforms through wear stipulations to reduce the number of uniforms needed.
-The blue Army Service Uniform made its debut at the 2007 State of the Union Address, when General Schoomaker attended the address in it.
+In 2006, Army Chief of Staff General Peter Schoomaker announced that a version of the dress blue uniform would be adopted as the sole service uniform for all ranks, combining ceremonial, dress, and service uniforms through wear stipulations to reduce the number of uniforms needed.
+The blue Army Service Uniform made its debut at the 2007 State of the Union Address, when Schoomaker attended the address in it.
 In 2010 it started being issued to all soldiers.
-Possession and use of the blue ASU became mandatory for all soldiers on October 1, 2015, when the green Class A uniform was fully retired.
+Possession and use of the blue ASU became mandatory for all soldiers in October 2015, when the green Class A uniform was fully retired.

 On Veterans Day 2018, the Army announced that a new Army Green Service Uniform, based on the "pinks and greens" officers' service uniform worn in World War II and the Korean War, would be introduced as the everyday service uniform for all ranks starting in 2020.
 The uniform became available to soldiers in mid-2020.
 By early 2021, the uniform became available for purchase at all Army and Air Force Exchange Service locations, with soldiers required to purchase them by October 1, 2027.
 The Army Blue Service Uniform returns to its former use as a formal dress uniform.

 Current versions

 Army Green Service Uniform

-The Army Green Service Uniform includes a dark olive drab four-pocket coat with belted waist, drab trousers, tan shirt, olive tie, and brown leather oxfords for both men and women, with women having the option to wear a pencil skirt and pumps instead.
+The Army Green Service Uniform includes a dark olive drab four-pocket coat with belted waist, drab trousers, tan shirt, olive tie, and brown leather oxfords for both men and women.
+Women have the option to wear a pencil skirt and pumps instead.
 Headwear consists of an olive garrison cap or an olive peaked service cap with brown visor; units with distinctive colored berets continue to wear them.
 An olive trench coat is the standard all-weather overcoat with the uniform.
-Enlisted rank is indicated by chevrons worn on the upper sleeve, while officer rank is indicated by pins on the shoulder straps.
+Enlisted rank is indicated by chevrons worn on the upper sleeve.
+Officer rank is indicated by pins on the shoulder straps.

 In class B configuration, the service coat is omitted, and the necktie is optional if a short-sleeved shirt is worn.
 An olive pullover sweater is authorized with the class B uniform, while optional jackets include an olive zip-front windbreaker, an olive Eisenhower jacket, and a brown leather bomber jacket.